panpan31415/liedetector/README.md

   or you can clone to local to test it out :)

   -----------------------------
-  Just found out, speech recogonition doesn't work event for Chrom on iOS...
+  Just found out, speech recogonition doesn't even work for Chrom on iOS...